Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 ### Learned
 At first, I was simply opening CSV files and trying to send raw data to the backend, but this quickly led to errors and mismatches between what my backend expected and what I actually sent.
 Different CSV files had different columns and formats — for example, minute-level data had timestamps with steps and PAM scores, while day-level data included zones and aggregated activity scores.

+To fix this:

+1. I carefully studied the CSV file structures and identified which columns were required for each data type.

+2. I wrote dedicated parsing functions for each CSV format.
+These functions read the CSV, convert timestamps to ISO format, cast values to the correct types (int, float), and handled any missing or malformed rows gracefully.

+3. I added extra fields to the parsed data as needed, such as a data_label or patient_id, to ensure the backend received all the context it needed.

+4. I tested these functions thoroughly by running them on sample CSV files and verifying the output before sending it to the backend API.

 <br /> <br />

 # Sources